-If necessary, form an implementation team to assist staff in immediately implementing Single Character IDN TLDs for scripts and languages where the input of a Single Character requires multiple keystrokes (e.g. ideographical scripts, and avoiding the potential technical concern of keyboard layouts identified in the JIG report), and for the team to further guide implementation for other scripts; and,
+If necessary, form an implementation team to assist staff in immediately implementing Single Character IDN TLDs for scripts and languages where the input of a Single Character requires multiple keystrokes (e.g. ideographical scripts, and avoiding the potential technical concern of keyboard layouts identified in the JIG report), and for the team to further guide implementation for other scripts as well as coordinate input from the ACs; and,

-Update or amend the New gTLD Applicant Guidebook for such implementation.
+Update or amend the New gTLD Applicant Guidebook for such implementation before the application period for the first round is over.

-The JIG and the significantly affected language communities are prepared to support the staff and the Board in the swift implementation of Single Character IDN TLDs without compromising the security and stability of the Internet.
+The JIG and the significantly affected language communities are prepared to support ICANN staff and Board in the swift implementation of Single Character IDN TLDs without compromising the security and stability of the Internet.
 The JIG further believes that minor adjustments to the Applicant Guidebook would suffice and is ready to work with staff closely to complete its implementation.

 We look forward to the positive response and actions from the Board.